-"Very easily, yes, but I'll never leave Sera as long as she'll have me."
+"Very easily, yes, but I'd never leave Sarah as long as she'll have me."
 We talked a bit longer.

 As I was about to ring off, Christi called my attention back to her and said, "AJ, I'm glad she makes you happy."
 I could tell by the tone in her voice that this was something she meant.
-I had always known Christi to be true to her word and had no doubt that she would not mention a word of our conversation to sister.
+I had always known Christi to be true to her word and had no doubt that she would not mention a word of our conversation to Sarah.

-For a long time Sera and I were happy, but that era of our relationship ended the day Donald's cousin, Travis Styles, moved to Dexter from Dresden, Tennessee.
-Sera became increasingly distant, and whenever he was around she couldn't peel her eyes off of him.
-At first I thought I was being paranoid, so I tried to ignore it.
-Later, my worst fears were confirmed when I stopped by Sera's house and found the two of them making out.
-I broke up with Sera on the spot.
-I figured, hey, it is better to be alone than play secondhand rose to someone else.
+For a long time Sarah and I were happy, but that era of our relationship ended the day my cousin, Travis Styles, moved to Dexter from Dresden, Tennessee.
+Sarah became increasingly distant, and whenever he was around she couldn't peel her eyes off of him with a spatula.
+I thought I was being paranoid, so I tried to ignore it.
+Later, my worst fears were confirmed when I stopped by Travis's house to see if he was up for a little one-on-one and found the two of them making out.